openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 to four matching physical fabric links and fixed leader/follower roles.
 Do not treat it as a general high-availability stacking implementation.

+## Port names

+Physical ports use `sw<member>s<slot>p<panel-port>` on both CPUs in a stack.
+The member ID is the configured identity, not the leader/follower role.
+Slot `0` means built-in ports.
+The port number is the number printed on the chassis, not the ASIC index.
+Expansion slots are reserved in the naming convention;
+this proof of concept only implements slot `0`.

+For example, member 0's `lan51` becomes `sw0s0p51`.
+Member 1's `lan51` becomes
+`sw1s0p51` both locally and as its representor on member 0.
+On the LGS352C, that front-panel port is ASIC port 52; hardware masks and the diagnostic `peer-port` argument continue to use ASIC indices.
+Names do not depend on link speed, stack health or which CPU exposes the device. `stack0`, bonds, bridges and the CPU conduit retain their existing names.

+No DTS changes are needed.
+Local naming reads the existing device-tree `lanN` labels, and the peer supplies its own port location through an additive read-only Device Talk request.
+It does not assume that the peer has the same board layout.
+A peer without that request keeps the legacy `swXpN` representor names; naming alone does not bump the Device Talk version or prevent management traffic.
+Both updated members are required for uniform names throughout the stack.

+The init script applies local names synchronously before starting stackd, and before the normal network init priority.
+This does not wait for the peer or link calibration.
+Repeating the operation with the same names is a no-op.
+It refuses to rename ports that are up or have upper devices, rather than cycling links or disrupting an existing bond.
+Fabric interfaces may still be specified by their board labels (`lan49`, `lan50`); stackd resolves them to the canonical local names without rewriting UCI.

+### Migrating an existing configuration

+This is a netdevice-name change: do not upgrade an enabled stack without updating its network configuration.
+Replace local `lanN` references with `sw<local-member>s0pN` and remote `swXpN` references with the corresponding front-panel name.
+Do not blindly add one to the old remote index: the LGS352C's SFP+ ASIC indices are 48, 50, 52 and 53 for panel ports 49--52.
+Update bridge ports, bridge-VLAN port lists (preserving `:t`/`:u*`), bond members, device sections and any firewall or monitoring device references.
+Keep `stack0` and its VLAN subinterfaces unchanged.

+Stage matching configuration and reboot; do not rename a live management uplink.
+Naming runs only for an enabled stack configuration.
+Disabling the daemon does not undo names during that boot; a reboot with stacking disabled returns the ordinary board names and requires matching standalone network configuration.
+This does not change the existing kernel-disable limitation.

 ## Boot sequence

 `rtl931x-stackd` and netifd start independently.
 The package installs a netifd